tylerthardy/Geostats-Lessons/CloneAndPull.md

 'Pull' - Updating the Class Data to Current Version
 -------------
 Open Command Prompt or Terminal like you previously did, and navigate to the folder again.
-This time, once you're in the folder, you have to go into the repository subfolder, do this by typing:

-    cd geostats2016

 Once you're in the repository folder, type the following to update to the latest version:

     git pull